gudfit/Torpedo/README.md

 Topology selection and walk-forward
 - Run a lightweight topology search on one market: `python -m torpedocode.cli.topo_search ...` and reuse the selected JSON across batch/pooled/LOMO modes via `--topology-json`.
 The training CLIs honor this and persist the active topology schema.
+- For landscapes, you can sweep resolutions via `--landscape-res 64 128` in `cli.topo_search` in addition to levels `K`.
 - For walk-forward validation, `train` supports `--folds K` to produce K sequential folds with cumulative train and split val/test windows.
 Artifacts per fold are saved under
   `<artifact-dir>/fold_i/`.